onehunli/craftable-gunpowder-datapack/README.md

 # Add Recipe to Craft Gunpowder!

 The Craftable Gunpowder Datapack introduces two new crafting recipes in Minecraft, making it easier to obtain gunpowder in a vanilla-like way.
-Version 1.20.1 supported.
+Target version: `1.20.1`.

 **Combine Coal or Charcoal with Redstone Powder to get 4x Gunpowder.**